 Our highly-trained staff has extensive training, knowledge, and experience working with children on the autism spectrum.
 They are dedicated, compassionate, and have an understanding and respect for each student.
 They consider each student’s learning style, communication capabilities, socialization and sensory needs to help him or her reach their full potential.

-Parent educators are a unique component of our Autism School.
+School Family Liaisons are a unique component of our Autism School.
 They are the liaison between family and school, providing home visits and parent coaching to maximize each student’s development and enhance parent-child interactions.
 They also provide information to families regarding community events and valuable resources.

 Through our blended-method model, we draw on several evidence-based methodologies and develop the best strategies for each student.
 In this way, we foster the greatest progress and most effective motivation to learn and grow.